Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 7. When you go on a trip, you see a sign that advertises trail rides, but they are in Western saddles and you have never ridden Western before.
 What do you do?

-8. Your instructor offers to trailer you and your horse to another farm to school in a new environment to prepare for a show.
+8. Your instructor offers to trailer you and your horse to another farm to school in a new environment in order to prepare for a show.
 What do you do?

-9. Your horse was getting a little strong on a jump course, you just jumped a just "okay" course.
+9. Your horse was getting a little strong on a jump course, and you just jumped an "okay" course.
 Your instructor asks you if you want to try it again or call it a day.
 What do you do?

-a) Call it a day, your arms are tired and speed racer is making you nervous.
+a) Call it a day—your arms are tired and the "speed-racer" is making you nervous.

 c) Explain to your instructor that you are nervous, but really want to try it again.
 You ask them for any extra input and try it again.

-10. Your friend has two horses and asks you if you want to ride with her, you can ride her second horse.
+10. Your friend has two horses and asks you if you want to ride with her.
+She offers to let you ride her second horse.
 What do you do?

-c) Ask her if you can watch her ride the horse first, just in case, then you will get on.
+c) Ask her if you can watch her ride the horse first (just in case), and then you will get on.

-11. You fall off in your lesson when your horse tripped, you got back on and then what do you do
+11. You fall off in your lesson when your horse trips but you get back on.
+Then what do you do:

 c) Pretend that you are hurt so your trainer won't make you get back on.